 The question of using flaxseed oil for cooking is often asked and there are a lot of confusing answers out there.
 I thought I would do an article that would help clear this up for many people.
 On almost every website and forum that I visited the answer was no. This is actually not true at all.

-It is an oil and of course you can use it for cooking but there is an important reason why you shouldn’t.
-The entire purpose of this oil is that when it is made it is made in a fashion which is called “cold pressed.”
+It is an oil and of course, you can use it for cooking but there is an important reason why you shouldn’t.
+The entire purpose of this oil is that when it is made it is made in a fashion which is called “cold-pressed.”

 The reason for doing this is that the oil then contains the one important ingredient that makes this oil special.
-That ingredients is called Omega 3.
+That ingredient is called Omega 3.
 When any type of heat is applied to this oil then the Omega 3 starts to break down and so you effectively lose the main benefit of using the oil in the first place.